Aging-Related Diseases Archives - Sanford Burnham Prebys

 Select Publications

-Dr. Kumsta earned her degree as a Diplom Biologist/M.Sc. and PhD from the Technical University of Munich, Germany.
-She performed her thesis research in the laboratory of Dr. Ursula Jakob at the University of Michigan.
+Dr. Kumsta earned her degree as a Diplom Biologist/M.Sc. and PhD from the Technical University of Munich, Germany and performed her thesis research in the laboratory of Dr. Ursula Jakob at the University of Michigan.
 Dr. Kumsta joined Sanford Burnham Prebys and the lab of Malene Hansen as a postdoctoral fellow in 2009.
 In 2018 Caroline was promoted to Research Assistant Professor and then to Assistant Professor in 2021.
+Dr. Kumsta’s research focuses on the role of autophagy in hormetic stress responses, aging, and neurodegeneration in C. elegans and human tissues.

 Education and Training